 This class includes almost all the puzzles of commerce.
-They are denominated mechanical because of their more or less substantial construction (being made of wood, iron wire, etc.), and present the conditions of the problem in tangible Hoffman, whose book includes the and portable form. most extensive treatise on the puzzles of commerce, describes upwards of 140.
+They are denominated mechanical1 because of their more or less substantial construction (being made of wood, iron wire, etc.), and present the conditions of the problem in tangible and portable form.
+Hoffman, whose book includes the most extensive treatise on the puzzles of commerce, describes upwards of 140.
 The main lines of his classification are followed in this section.